"Okulitch is in the prime of his vocal life, and the subtlety of his artistry just keeps growing."--Musical Toronto

 current performances

-• Return to Opéra de Montreal as Axel Oxenstierna in World Premiere of Julien Bilodeau qnd Michel Marc Bouchard’s La Reine Garçon (Jan/Feb ‘24)
+• Debut with Canadian Opera Company as Axel Oxenstierna in Julien Bilodeau qnd Michel Marc Bouchard’s La Reine Garçon (Jan/Feb ‘25)

 • Return to Manitoba Opera as Escamillo in Carmen (April ‘24)